lukehanson2429/southeast-feasts/README.md

 ## Design

 ### 1. Colour Scheme
-* A materalize tropical green - #00e676(green accent-3) has been used as the main background color for the Navbar, Footer, font awesome icons & buttons as asian cuisine has often vibrant greens in the cuisine so ties in with the theme.
+* A materalize tropical green - (green accent-4) has been used as the main background color for the Navbar, Footer, font awesome icons & buttons as asian cuisine has often vibrant greens in the cuisine so ties in with the theme.
 * For the hr the same color green has been used to seperate content.
 * For the recipe cards the same color green has been used for the background color for the recipe name to make the recipe stand out with a white text and text shadow.
 * For the base background color a materlaize light grey (grey lighten-4) has been used so all text is easy to read.